 Montefiore has state of the art dental facilities.
 All patient records are electronic.
 The Department uses digital radiography exclusively in all 7 dental clinics and an in-house cone beam CT scanner is routinely used for implant treatment planning.
-Prosthodontic residents also have dedicated workspace in an up to date, well equipped dental laboratory staffed by two full time dental technicians.
+Prosthodontic residents also have dedicated workspace in an up to date, well equipped dental laboratory staffed with a full time dental technician.

 - Extensive experience with implant supported prostheses